mbeader/rf2livetiming/README.md

 ## Notes

-* Currently only tested with 64-bit rFactor 2
+* Only tested with 64-bit rFactor 2
 * rF2 is Windows only, this program is currently Windows only

 ## TODO

-* Main page with map, live timing, best laps and chat
 * Separate pages for live timing, map, best laps
+* View hotlap db for other tracks not currently on server
+* Move from JSON to a database, likely sqlite3
+* Handle multiple servers
 * Rethink use of objects
-* View hotlap db for other tracks not currently on server
 * View race results files
 * Driver ranking